slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - You'll start to live when you can live outside yourself.
 Being in the moment instead of being in your head.
 - Social inadequacy AKA creepiness is based on unpredictability.
 Staring isn’t staring if you’re smiling or if you say hi.

+1. Do a Body Check at the Door: Stand tall, put a smile on your face, and roll your shoulders back and down so your hands are at your sides and not in your pockets.
+2. Don’t Look Away!
+Eye contact builds trust.
+3. dont hide yourself.
+4. dont wait to start talking. a group or a double might be an easy place to start.
+5. Keep it simple.
+Remember, to be interesting, you’ve got to be interested.

+1 - «Rescue people instead of «cold calling».
+Include people to gain allies.
+Become the conduit in your circle — the one who makes sure introductions are made.
+It really is as simple as asking, “Have you met my friend, Johnny?”
+Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
+That’s all anyone wants when they’re out – to feel included.
+2 - Small and open groups.
+Opening line: "Hi, I'm X and I dont know anybody in this party."
+3 - Go to the bar and meet people there.
+4 - Help the hosters to serve food.
+5 - Escaping lines: how to politely end conversations.
+You should go on after 10 or 15 minutes.
+Think about it as exploring.
+	"excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave.
+	To rude people: «my mum always told me not to speak with strangers, now I k

 intro: //clay hebert
 I help (or a derivative) investors (target: people is too generalist but don’t over tailor it) to build better things (skill. use intrigue and confidence)